iAmWillShepherd/CSCI-E-34/README.md

 _All = % of world population, with a phone and access to the internet, and wants to train_

 Each interaction with the app is likely to be less than 30 second unless the app is being used with a timed workout.
-Non-trainers would mostly use the app during their workouts, so it will not be an integral part of their lives, nor would I want it to be.
+Non-trainers would mostly use the app during their workouts, so it will not be an integral part of their lives, nor do I expect it to be.

-**Add notes about long term usage**